 Is secret spending ok?

-Bessie Hassan, Money Expert at Finder, said the decision to keep spending a secret from your partner depends on the nature of the relationship and for those who haven’t been together long, it can make sense to keep certain transactions private.3
+Bessie Hassan, Money Expert at Finder, said on the back of the research that the decision to keep spending a secret from your partner depended on the nature of the relationship and for those who hadn’t been together long, it could make sense to keep certain transactions private.3

-For those who are in a long-term relationship and trusted their partner completely, Hassan said opening a joint account can be a good idea as couples would pay fewer account-keeping fees and could work towards shared financial goals.5
+Meanwhile, for those who were in a long-term relationship and trusted their partner completely, opening a joint account was an option as it meant couples would pay fewer account-keeping fees and could work towards shared financial goals.4

 How many couples have joint accounts?

-While many prefer to keep their finances separate—whether they indulge in secret spending or not—around one in five couples have a shared savings account, and one in four, a joint credit card.6
+While many prefer to keep their finances separate—whether they indulge in secret spending or not—around one in five couples have a shared savings account, and one in four, a joint credit card.5

 Despite the potential benefits, such as paying fees on one rather than two accounts and repayments possibly being easier to manage, there are still pros and cons worth weighing up.